gbarrene/SDL_KNX/README.md

 - Install Rasbian Jessie Download from the raspberrypi web site.
 Download the normal version not the lite one. (https://downloads.raspberrypi.org/raspbian_latest)
 - Burn the image file into the sd card with rufus ou win32diskimager. (https://sourceforge.net/projects/win32diskimager/)
+- Creat an empty file without any extention called `ssh` in the boot sd card.
 - Insert the sd card into the pi and boot it up.
+- Search for the pi ip address on your router and connect to it.
-- Log in with the pi user.
-(As you used the display direclly from the pi, you should already be loggin)
+- Log in with the pi user. (by default it is "pi" as a username and "raspberry" as a password)
 - Go to the /home/pi/Documents directory in the shell.
 - Make sure to be connected to the internet of the lab and to have the right tomezone setted.
 - Clone the repository and enter into the repository file.